Alar-q/AITU_project_task92/README.md

 The project contains subprojects.
 There is no beautiful structure.
 Code dump in general lol.

-The KMGLift project is a child project of this project, the development of the idea of this.
+The KMGLift project is a child project of this project, the development of the idea of this(https://github.com/Alar-q/KMGLift).

 The DNN folder is the main interest of this repository.